-ARC staff serve as astronomers-on-duty at the Operations Support Facility in Chile, for a total of 8 weeks, shared within the ARC.
+ARC staff serve as astronomers-on-duty at the Operations Support Facility or at the Santiago Central Office of JAO in Chile.
 This is a core responsibility for all Executives.
-The ARC staff are therefore up to date in the operations of ALMA, develop and maintain a continuing face-to-face communication between the ARCs, and JAO.
+The ARC staff are therefore up to date in the operations of ALMA, develop and maintain continuing face-to-face communication between the ARCs, and JAO.